RSchmirler/DeePEn/README.md

 ## Further Analysis

-All analysis methods avaialble in this repo are described in detail in this [notebook](notebooks/analyse.ipynb) We also provide a step by step explanation on how to add new models (or DMS datasets)
+All analysis methods available in this repo are described in detail in this [notebook](notebooks/analyse.ipynb) We also provide a step by step explanation on how to add new models (or DMS datasets)

 ## License